+I am Rebecca Mullen, certified master life coach, writer, teacher, lover of beads, trees and containers.
 I help people find meaning in the seemingly insignificant things they touch every day.
 This is my dorky gift to the world.
 And I’m good at it.

 “Rebecca Mullen is a powerful life coach that has inspired my true self to come out of hiding.”